Oregon Coast to Crater Lake Bike Tour

 +5,428 ft / -5,426 ft (long)

 Today, bicycle around Crater Lake’s rim.
 This 35-mile ride is considered by Bicycling magazine to be one of the most spectacular one-day rides in the entire country.
-At an elevation of 7,000 feet and with plenty of ups and downs, the rim ride is more challenging than the 35-mile distance would indicate, but if you need even more you can detour down to the Pinnacles overlook and back adding another 13.5 miles and 1300 ft of elevation.
-We will be joining the group event Ride the Rim Oregon for the morning.
-Your event entry fee is included.
-A boating expedition to the caldera’s tiny Wizard Island is on today’s schedule as well; the boat tour is also included as part of your trip package.
-Not a boater?
-If you prefer, hike up to Mt.
-Scott or Garfield Butte for phenomenal views of the lake and surrounding region.
+At an elevation of 7,000 feet and with plenty of ups and downs, the rim ride includes the highest paved road in Oregon and is more challenging than the 35-mile distance would indicate.
+However, if you feel the need for more, you can detour down to the Pinnacles overlook – a stunning geological feature – and back adding another 13.5 miles and 1300 ft of elevation.
+Even better, you get to experience this amazing ride traffic-free!
+We will be joining the group event Ride the Rim Oregon in the morning (entry fee included).
+No cars!
+In the afternoon, take a trip down to the lakeshore, or hike up to Garfield Peak for phenomenal views of the lake and surrounding region.

 Day 07